Welcome to today's edition of the Rush 24-7 podcast.

 I even predicted that this should be a good thing for us.

-Do not believe that they are as confident out there anywhere in the Democratic Party uh or the drive-by media.
+Do not believe that they are as confident out there anywhere in the Democratic Party or the drive-by media.

-Gary, sorry, Jerry Stud's gay pioneer in Congress.
+Gary, sorry, Jerry Studs, gay pioneer in Congress.

-What a great guy, and he was such a pioneer.
+And he was such a pioneer.

-We'll uh share the the uh the details.
+We'll share the details.

-What else we get at there?
+What else are we going to get there?

-Uh we can't do the Olympics during Ramadan.
+We can't do the Olympics during Ramadan.

 They can wipe each other out during Ramadan, but we can't do the Olympics.